depsterr/vim-tmux-navigator/README.md

 run '~/.tmux/plugins/tpm/tpm'
 ```

-Why don't you support X?
+Why don't you support this thing?
 ------------------------

-Cause I don't use it.
+Cause I don't use that thing.
 Edit the source or go make a fork.